spencerT101/PDA_Dynamic_and_Static_Testing/part_1_docs/testing_task_1.md

 class CardGame:

+# Incorrect syntax in IF statement.
+It should be 'card.value == 1:'
   def check_for_ace(self, card):
     if card.value = 1:
       return True
     else
       return False

+# The function is spelt incorrectly.
+It shoulde be 'DEF' not 'DIF;
+# There is a comma missing between the CARD1 and CARD2 parameters in the function.
+# The IF RETURN statement should be card1.

   dif highest_card(self, card1 card2):
   if card1.value > card2.value: